 • Does this match the rotation rate given in your textbook or in lecture?
 Show your work.
-(5 points)

-In the second set of photographs at this station are two different images of the Sun: the first one on is a photo of the Sun taken in normal light, and the second one on the right is a "magnetogram" (a picture of the magnetic field distribution on the surface of the Sun) taken at about the same time.
-(Note that black and white areas represent regions with different polarities, like the north and south poles of a bar magnet.)

-What do you notice about the location of sunspots in the photo and the location of the strongest magnetic fields, shown by the brightest or darkest colors in the magnetogram?
-(5 points)

-• Based on this answer, what do you think causes sunspots to form?
+(5 points) In the second set of photographs at this station are two different images of the Sun: the first one on is a photo of the Sun taken in normal light, and the second one on the right is a "magnetogram" (a picture of the magnetic field distribution on the surface of the Sun) taker at about the same time.
+(Note that black and white areas represent regions with different polarities, like the north and south poles of a bar magnet.) • What do you notice about the location of sunspots in the photo and the location of the strongest magnetic fields , shown by the brightest or darkest colors in the magnetogram?
+(5 points) • Based on this answer, what do you think causes sunspots to form?
 Why do you think they are dark?
-(5 points)

-Station 3: Here is a picture of the corona of the Sun, taken by the SOHO satellite in the extreme ultraviolet.
+(5 points) Station 3: Here is a picture of the corona of the Sun, taken by the SOHO satellite in the extreme ultraviolet.
 (An image of the Sun has been superimposed at the center of the picture.
-The black ring surrounding it is a result of image processing and is not real.)
+The black ring surrounding it is a result of image processing and is not real.) • Determine the diameter of the Sun, then measure the minimum extent of the corona (diagonally from upper left to lower right).
+(3 points)